FlowFuse/website/src/blog/2022/02/flowforge-02-released.md

     - releases
 ---

-Four weeks have passed since our initial release of FlowForge, and we're happy to release v0.2 today as we continue moving forward and evolve the platform.
+Four weeks have passed since our initial release of FlowFuse, and we're happy to release v0.2 today as we continue moving forward and evolve the platform.

 <!--more-->